About Squid

 Category Overview

-Like most animal products, seafood is rich in lysine and poor in arginine.
-Eating seafood can help benefit the immune system and fight off herpes infections.
+Like most animal products, seafood is a good source of lysine and scarce in arginine.
+Eating seafood can help enhance the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.Practical Recommendations

 Is Squid Safe for Shingles?